 Anyone is welcome to sign up for the trip.
 As part of our objective to be inclusive to those of all backgrounds, we will be subsidizing trip costs and supporting fundraising efforts.
 The final per person cost for the trip includes transportation, lodging, and food.
 Please talk to us if you need any financial assistance.

-The Magnolia Project -Winter Trip is generously supported by the Office of the Vice-Chancellor, LEAD Center, ASUC, and alumni, staff and faculty donors.
+The Magnolia Project and all winter trips are generously supported by the Office of the Vice-Chancellor, LEAD Center, ASUC, and alumni, staff and faculty donors.

 As an Alternative Breaks Leader, you will have the opportunity to develop:

 As a Break Leader, you will connect and partner with organizations that engage in a particular social justice issue.
 You will also be able to influence and inspire other students towards meaningful service through your work.

 Alternative Breaks seeks to partner with organizations that promote social justice within their communities by sending service groups for one-week or two-week projects during Cal students' academic Spring (March 19-25, 2016) and Winter breaks (January 2-16, 2016).